-Professional Membership:
+Professional Membership

-Students will become a student member of the Society of Diagnostic Medical Sonography (SDMS) or American Society of Echocardiography (ASE).
-Applications for these memberships will be completed during the Program.
+Application for student membership of the Society of Diagnostic Medical Sonography (SDMS) or American Society of Echocardiography (ASE) will be completed during the Program.
+Cost is included in Sonography Program student fees.

-State Licensure:
+State Licensure

-Students must perform clinical work under the supervision/direction of a licensed diagnostic sonographer and do not need an individual license to complete the requirements of the Program.
+Students must perform clinical work under the supervision of a licensed diagnostic sonographer and do not need an individual license to complete the requirements of the Program.
 Students who begin working as a diagnostic sonographer in the state of North Dakota will need to obtain licensure through the state prior to employment.
-Visit the North Dakota Medical Imaging and Radiation Therapy (NDMIRT) website www.ndmirtboard.com for additional details.
+Visit the North Dakota Medical Imaging and Radiation Therapy (NDMIRT) website for additional details.

-Student Pictures:
+Student Pictures

-Photos of students will be posted electronically and in the Sonography and Echocardiography departments to assist staff and preceptors in identification of students.
-Additional pictures may be taken throughout the Program for use in Program advertisement or recruitment efforts.
+Photos of students will be posted electronically and in the Sonography and Echocardiography departments to assist staff and instructors in identification of students.
+Additional photos taken may be used for Program advertisement or recruitment efforts.
 A photo permission waiver will be provided during Program orientation.

-Technical Standards and Accommodations for Equal Opportunity:
+Technical Standards and Accommodations for Equal Opportunity

 Technical standards are utilized to identify which students will need assistance in performing tasks and to identify students who would be unable to perform the job of a sonographer prior to Program entry.
 Sanford does not discriminate against any qualified applicant because of a disability or perceived disability.
 Qualified applicants must be able to perform the essential job functions with or without reasonable accommodation provided that the accommodation does not create an undue hardship on Sanford.
-The determination as to whether to provide an accommodation, or whether a particular accommodation is reasonable, is made by Sanford on a case-by-case basis, in accordance with applicable law.
+The determination as to whether to provide accommodation, or whether a particular accommodation is reasonable, is made by Sanford on a case-by-case basis, in accordance with applicable law.